NHS hearing aids are an alternative to buying a device privately.

 So, in summary, obtaining a hearing aid from the NHS requires some degree of patience but the quality of care and the performance of the hearing aids have grown significantly better in the last few years.

 As mentioned in this blog, we are big fans of the NHS and the work it does to help people with hearing problems.
 HearingDirect was established to provide an additional alternative to the private provision of hearing aids with more realistic prices.
 Thus enabling those interested in pursuing a private alternative to the NHS to do so in a more affordable and convenient way than before.
-We offer digital hearing aids from £99 which can be delivered to your door the very next day if required; no waiting, no fuss and no appointments.
+We offer affordable hearing aids and provide digital hearing aids from £99 which can be delivered to your door the very next day if required; no waiting, no fuss, and no appointments.

 If you would like to know more about obtaining a hearing aid through the NHS then we would be delighted to talk to you; please feel free to contact us on 0800 032 1301 and we will do our best to answer any questions you may have.